 Compound: Gripton T9

-Casing: Grid Gravity
+Casing: Grid Gravity, dual-ply

 Tubeless: Yes, 2Bliss Ready